ccarloscr/liftover/README.md

 # liftover

-This R script converts BED files from the dm3 genome assembly (*Drosophila melanogaster*) to dm6 using UCSC's liftOver tool.
+This R script converts *Drosophila melanogaster* BED files from the dm3 genome assembly to dm6 using UCSC's liftOver tool.
 It supports multiple BED files in a single run and automatically installs required dependencies and the UCSC dm3 to dm6 chain file.

 ## Requirements